shruti-jadon/Hotel-Recommendation/README.md

 # Hotel-Recommendation

-To Run Code: Run Jupyter notebook, and open TripAdvisor.ipynb file.
+To Run Code: Run Jupyter notebook, and open Model.ipynb file.

 It consists of code, documentation, and explanation.
 Requirements: Python 2.7 and above, Scikit-Learn, Ipython, XGBoost, Numpy, csv, Pandas.
 Results is in output.csv, consisting of user's next prediction, and in output2.csv is user's next up to 5 predictions.

 Important Points: Model finalized: XGBoost Classifier